Altgeld Hall: The Altgeld Chimes

 The Altgeld Chimes were installed and dedicated on October 30, 1920.
 Atop the 132-foot tower are fifteen bells, weighing a total of seven and a half tons, cast by McShane Bell Foundry.
-The university’s chime was a gift from the graduating classes of 1914—1921 and the United States School of Military Aeronautics.
+The university's chime was a gift from the graduating classes of 1914–1921 and the United States School of Military Aeronautics.
 The senior class of 1922 purchased a Seth Thomas clock mechanism that allows the chime to play the Westminster chime to mark the hours and the quarters.
 The mechanism does not currently operate.

 A small playing chamber is inside the tower containing a wooden chimestand with fifteen pump handles that control the clappers inside the bells via steel wires.
 Each lever is marked with a musical note, which form an almost complete chromatic scale, ranging from low D to high G while missing low D-sharp and both F-naturals.
 This configuration of bells were cast such that it can play the university fight song “Illinois Loyalty” in the key of D-major.
 For this reason, songs must often be transposed to keys where F-naturals are not present.

 Official concerts are performed every weekday classes are in session from 12:50 to 1:00 PM.
 Concerts are performed during special occasions, such as Homecoming Weekend, the University of Illinois Founders Day, and Commencement evening.
 In addition, informal concerts are held randomly throughout the day during the last ten minutes of the hour.
-It is tradition to play the university’s alma mater, "Hail to the Orange," during every concert.
+It is tradition to play the university's alma mater, "Hail to the Orange," during every concert.
 The concerts have been a tradition since 1920 when the university chime was installed.

+Folklore

+Throughout the history of Altgeld Hall, students have circulated various urban legends about the building's contents, due in part to its labyrinthine floor plan.
+In the 1950s, a fake office for the pseudonymous mathematical collective Nicolas Bourbaki was constructed in a third-floor room near the building's elevator shaft, complete with a quill pen, candle, and sign labeled "N. Bourbaki".
+Despite being removed by the university due to fire safety concerns, the office remained an urban legend over the next several decades, with students and professors replacing its sign and sharing rumors in what was "perhaps the longest-lasting prank in the building’s history."

+Beginning in the 2010s, students have circulated widespread rumors and falsified photographs on social media, particularly Reddit, about the existence of a Dairy Queen ice cream shop inside the building.
+This has led some students, especially freshmen, on a wild goose chase to find the nonexistent ice cream shop.